No767/Kumiko/README.md

 Via Top.gg, or any of the links in the [Bot Discovery Network](https://github.com/No767/Rin#bot-discovery-network-links) section.
 You can invite Rin by clicking [here](https://top.gg/bot/865883525932253184/invite).
 Note that previously (before v2.0.0), the prefix was `.`.
 Versions beyond v2.0.0 will only support the slash (`/`) prefix.

 # Installing Dependencies

 Getting the environment set up for the bot is a kinda complex process.
 Rin now uses [Uvloop](https://github.com/MagicStack/uvloop), which is a drop-in replacement for [Asyncio](https://docs.python.org/3/library/asyncio.html) and is just as fast as Node.js.
-Note that soon Rin will be using RustPython instead.
 If you want to get set up, here are the instructions to do so:

 ## Windows